Black Coffee (DJ): 2015–2019: Pieces of Me, Music Is King

 In 2018, he also performed at Salle Wagram which is Paris' oldest ballroom.
 The set was produced by Cercle and feature his signature melodic sounds of Africa.

 In September 2019, he released "LaLaLa" with American R&B singer Usher.

-2020–present: Subconsciously
+2020–present: Subconsciously, Madison Square Garden

 On 5 February 2021, Black Coffee released his seventh studio album, Subconsciously.
 The album won the award for Best Dance/Electronic Album at the 64th Annual Grammy Awards.

 In October 2021, he produced a remake of the single "Too Late for Mama" by Mpho Sebina, which was released on the extended play Music Forever.

 Coffee co-wrote and co-produced three songs on Drake's 2022 album Honestly, Nevermind.